nyordanov/SmartMetaBox/README.md

 #SmartMetaBox Class#

+*PLEASE NOTE THAT I'M NOt DOING THIS CORRECTLY AND THIS COULD BREAK YOUR WORDPRESS, USE THIS ONLY AS A STARTING POINT OR EXAMPLE!*
 ##What does it do?##
 This is a really basic helper class for WordPress themes and plugins that allows their authors to easily manage meta boxes.
 You just need to pass an id and a configuration array to `add_smart_meta_box()`, specify what kind of fields you need (any number of text, textarea, checkbox, select, radio, image, file) and it will deal with rendering a meta box an saving the fields for you.